 Tapas are popular for a good reason.
 They always encourage socializing, because the focus is not on a full meal set before you, but on the ability to share many tasty plates throughout one dinner.
-Bodega on Main fills that void for Park City.
+710 Bodega on Main fills that void for Park City.
 A summer vacation to Spain inspired restaurateurs Nicholas Smurthwaite and Paola Bello to open this modern-style Spanish tapas bar that mixes traditional plates with new twists.
 Just steps from Main Street, this lively outpost is a superb choice for a night out, whether that’s a large gathering or an intimate date.
 The concept is simple: good food, drinks and great service in a relaxing setting.
 Favorites include clams, calamari, lamb lollipops, croquettes and the only paella in town.
 A healthy wine list includes several Spanish wines.
 The rustic and welcoming vibe is achieved through the use of wood planks and metal — it’s both hip and cozy at the same time.

 Boneyard Saloon & Kitchen offers a great bar and restaurant for locals looking to get off Main Street.
 Like most great hidden gems, this gastropub is a favorite among all types for its wood-fired cooking and elevated bar food.
 But it still retains its locals-only feel, with its long bar and community tables.
 Nestled in an old lumber yard revamped with lots of metal and wood, Boneyard prepares most of the dishes in a custom-built, wood-fired charcoal grill.
 Find great burgers, classic steaks and juicy ribs, with deep depth of flavor from the grill’s heat and smoke, cooked by chef Chris Parker.
 With a beer selection that boasts 90 varieties and uncommon craft cocktails, Boneyard lets you find anything you desire, day or night.
 It is also a perfect spot to watch any game, with two 75-inch big screens and four 65-inch TVs.

-This traditional family owned and operated Italian restaurant serves authentic favorites in a cozy, intimate atmosphere.
+This traditional family-owned-and-operated Italian restaurant serves authentic favorites in a cozy, intimate atmosphere.
 Run by Paola Bello and chef Nicholas Smurthwaite, Buona Vita brings you a tradition of fresh Italian cuisine to the heart of Park City.
 Loyal patrons come for signature dishes, such as the caprese with fresh buffalo mozzarella, and the Alla Nona — spicy sausage ravioli reminiscent of a recipe from an Italian grandmother.
 Of course, the standout of the menu is some of the finest and heartiest pasta dishes in town, with scratch-made sauces.
 The extensive menu offers something for everyone, from pizzas to gluten-free options.
 A broad wine list accompanies this home-style cuisine, and with friendly service you will leave feeling like part of the family.

 Everyone is in for a good time at Daly’s Pub.
 Not only is the food an experience — gourmet, modern pub classics — the whole environment is full of adventure and fun.
 Try your hand at darts or shuffleboard while you enjoy a regional microbrew, or grab a group and plan to bowl a few games while you order your lunch or dinner.
 An open kitchen features delicious daily specials and hearty fare, like handcrafted, brick-oven pizzas and homemade fish and chips.
 Don’t miss desserts here, like the s’mores sundae with house-made marshmallows; you will have plenty of time to digest your meal while you visit the Wii lounge or play a vintage arcade game.
 It is all about fun, but you won’t be skimping on a foodie experience with special touches, such as homemade specialty sodas.
 Want to just relax and watch a game?
 There are plenty of TVs for that, too.

 Step into Edge Steakhouse, and you may feel like you’ve been transported to Chicago or New York.
 This upscale contemporary steakhouse at Westgate Resort brings a big-city feel to the mountains.
 Oenophiles will be pleased with one of the most comprehensive wine lists in Park City, with an in-house sommelier to help select a bottle.
-Edge is all about its Snake River Farms wagyu steaks, hand-selected by chef Felipe Facchin and butchered in-house.
+Edge is all about its Snake River Farms domestic wagyu steaks and Miyachiku award-winning Miyazaki A5 Wagyu from Japan.
 You won’t find steaks like these anywhere else in Utah.
-His exclusive rib cap is carried only by chefs such as Wolfgang Puck and Thomas Keller. À la carte steaks can be accompanied by sides like the black and white truffle mac and cheese or the Caesar salad, prepared tableside.
-Make sure to sample Facchin’s inventive entrées, like the lobster and black truffle risotto or the Silk Road spicy shrimp appetizer.
+Their exclusive rib cap is carried only by chefs such as Wolfgang Puck and Thomas Keller. À la carte steaks can be accompanied by sides like the black-and-white truffle mac and cheese or the classic wagyu tartare.
+Make sure to sample inventive entrées like the lobster and black truffle risotto or silk road spicy shrimp appetizer.